yauheniya-adesso/transformer-translation/README.md

 Final BLEU score on full test set: 28.45
 ```

-BLEU (Bilingual Evaluation Understudy) is a metric that measures how closely a machine-generated translation matches one or more reference translations, based on overlapping n-grams.
+[Bilingual Evaluation Understudy (BLUE)](https://huggingface.co/spaces/evaluate-metric/bleu) is a metric that measures how closely a machine-generated translation matches one or more reference translations, based on overlapping n-grams.
 Scores range from 0 to 1 (or 0–100%), where higher values indicate better translations; roughly, scores above 30–40% are considered reasonable for full-sentence translations, while scores below 10–15% usually indicate poor quality.